zoeyg/public-write-ups/hack-the-box/quick.md

 ```

-Looking at the config, and the contents of `/var/www/html` we see that the contents are what's available via port 9001 externally.
-So let's add the host to our
-`/etc/hosts`, and we find that we can access `http://printerv2.quick.htb:9001/`.
+Looking at the config, we see it's running as svradm, and find a new virtual host, `printerv2.quick.htb`.
+So let's add the host to our `/etc/hosts`, and when we access `http://printerv2.quick.htb:9001/`, we find it serves the files we found in `/var/www/printer`.

 ### printerv2.quick.htb

-In `index.php` we can find the following login code
+In `index.php` we find the following login code

 ```php
 include("db.php");